Medium/medium-api-docs/README.md

 In order to publish on behalf of a Medium account, you will need an access token.
 An access token grants limited access to a user’s account.
 We offer two ways to acquire an access token: browser-based OAuth authentication, and self-issued access tokens.

 We recommend using self-issued access tokens.
-Browser-based authentication is supported for existing integrations only.
+Browser-based authentication is supported **for existing integrations only**.

 ###  2.1.
 Self-issued access tokens